SAP-samples/btp-services-intelligent-routing/04a-SetupAzureTrafficManager-Terraform/README.md

     > IMPORTANT: Make sure you are in the btp-cloud-integration-intelligent-routing/terraform directory.
 That's where the config.tvars and environment.tf file are located.
 The terraform CLI picks the files implicitly from the current working directory.

-25. *terraform plan* will give you an idea of what's already in place and what the executing of the subsequent *terraform apply* will cause in the system:
+25. *terraform plan* will give you an idea of what's already in place and what the execution of the subsequent *terraform apply* will cause in the system:

     ```cmd
     terraform plan -var-file=config.tfvars -out